Capstone-Projects-2022-Spring/project-pill-io/README.md

 ## How to Use and Test
 Instruction on how to use the release and how  to test. (should contains language similar Test Procedures Document)

+##UAT

+Test 1:
+  Create Account:

+    Actions/Steps:
+      Click Sign Up
+      Enter Username (it has to be an email)
+      Enter your first name
+      Enter your last name
+      Enter your preferred Password
+      Enter your Date of Birth
+      Enter a picture of your face (it will later be used as your Profile Picture and for facial recognition)

+  Expected Results
+     The user is able to Sign up without any problem and the system will save the user's details onto the db.
+     User will see an "Account created" confirmation popup

 ## Source Code
 Link to source code  for this release (don't forget to use git tag)